RetroDECK/ES-DE/INSTALL-DEV.md

 CPack: - package: /Users/myusername/emulationstation-de/EmulationStation-DE-1.1.0-x64.dmg generated.
 ```

 Generating .dmg installers on older version of macOS seems to make them forward compatible to a pretty good extent, for instance building on El Capitan seems to generate an application that is usable on Catalina and Big Sur.
-The other way around does however not seem to be true, which is quite unsurprising.
+The other way around is not true due to the use of dependencies from the Homebrew repository.

 **Special considerations regarding run-paths:**